Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 If boot takes longer than usual after setting a new fingerprint or a custom prop, try changing the [boot stage](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config#boot-stage) to post-fs-data.

+### There's a reboot during boot
+This happens when any prop is set during the late_start service boot stage.
+A soft reboot is necessary to properly load the new prop values.

 ### The screen goes black momentarily at boot
-This is caused by the [MagiskHide Sensitive props](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#setreset-magiskhide-sensitive-props) function of the module doing a soft reboot at the end of the boot cycle.
-This is necessary to reaload the prop values properly.
+See the section directly above.

 ### The Play Store is "uncertified"